Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh — and showed future of warfare

 The separatist region in Azerbaijan with a largely Armenian population broke away in the late 1980s leading to war and Azerbaijan’s humiliating loss of the enclave and seven surrounding districts.
 A decades-long process, led by the United States, France and Russia, failed to reach a settlement.

 Armenia became content with the status quo of a frozen conflict, retaining territory.
-But Azerbaijan, frustrated at a peace process that it felt delivered nothing, used its Caspian Sea oil wealth to buy arms, including a fleet of Turkish Bayraktar TB2 drones and Israeli kamikaze drones (also called loitering munitions designed to hover in an area before diving on a target).
+But Azerbaijan, frustrated at a peace process that it felt delivered nothing, used its Caspian Sea oil wealth to buy arms, including a fleet of Turkish Bayraktar TB2 drones and Israeli kamikaze drones (also called loitering munitions, designed to hover in an area before diving on a target).

-When fighting flared again on Sept.
+When fighting flared again Sept.
 27, the drone videos playing on big screens in Baku and on YouTube stoked popular support for the war, even as Azerbaijan hid figures on its own war dead.

 “It’s pretty obvious that Azerbaijan has been preparing for this.
-Azerbaijan decided it wanted to change the status quo and that the Armenian side had no interest in a war because they wanted to keep what they had,” said Tom De Waal, expert on the Caucasus at the Carnegie Endowment for International Peace.
+Azerbaijan decided it wanted to change the status quo and that the Armenian side had no interest in a war because they wanted to keep what they had,” said Tom de Waal, expert on the Caucasus at the Carnegie Endowment for International Peace.

 “Clearly the decisive factor in this conflict is Turkey’s intervention on Azerbaijan’s side.
-They seem to be heavily coordinating the war effort,” he said adding that it appeared Turkey had moved Syrian mercenaries into Azerbaijan two weeks before the conflict.
+They seem to be heavily coordinating the war effort,” he said, adding that it appeared Turkey had moved Syrian mercenaries into Azerbaijan two weeks before the conflict.

 Turkey denies recruiting Syrian mercenaries to fight in Nagorno-Karabakh.